Arthur Belfer

-Arthur B. Belfer (May 30, 1907 – May 2, 1993) was a Polish-born, American businessman and philanthropist who founded the Belco Petroleum Corporation.
+Arthur B. Belfer (May 30, 1907 – May 2, 1993) was a Polish-born American businessman and philanthropist who founded the Belco Petroleum Corporation.

 Biography

 Belfer was born to a Jewish family in Wodzisław, Poland.
-He worked as a dealer in feathers and down in Cracow.
+He worked as a dealer in feathers and down in Kraków.
 In 1939, at the age of 33, he arrived on a business trip in the United States four days after the Nazi invasion of Poland and soon found out that all his money had no value.
 Convincing a New York investor to purchase feathers, he established the Belfer Corporation which manufactured down sleeping bags for the U.S. Army.

 In 1953, the Belfer Corporation expanded into foam rubber and the petroleum.

 In 1954, he founded the Belco Petroleum Corporation which was dedicated to the exploration and development of petroleum fields in Wyoming and Peru.
 Belco grew rapidly eventually becoming a Fortune 500 company.

 In 1962, Belco was listed on the New York Stock Exchange.